FLORIDA OSTEOPATHIC MEDICAL ASSOCIATION A Florida Not - for- Profit Corporation Bylaws – 2022 (Revised 2/26/2022)

 The Board may deny the application if it concludes, in its sole discretion, that the granting of the application would not be in the best interests of the Association or the profession.

-(a) Active Members — Applicants for Active Membership shall be graduates of AOA approved schools of osteopathic medicine, licensed to practice osteopathic medicine in Florida, and a member of their district society.
+(a) Active Members — Applicants for Active Membership shall be graduates of Commission on Osteopathic College Accreditation (COCA) accredited schools of osteopathic medicine, license to practice osteopathic medicine in Florida, and a member of their district society unless there is no active district society in their area.

 Active (Non-Provisional) Members have the right to vote, hold office, serve as a member of the Board of Trustees, and receive the publications of the association.